 The Knowing/Certain position is addressed first, identifying specific linguistic markers that signal certainty.
 These markers include definitive statements and confident assertions that reflect a speaker’s firm grasp of information.
 For instance, phrases like I know or It is certain that indicate a Knowing stance.
 These markers are employed in conversation to assert authority or convey reliable information.

 The discussion then transitions to the Uncertain position, which includes the subcategories of Not Knowing Whether and Believing.
-This position captures the gray areas between knowing and not knowing, where speakers express doubt or tentative belief.
+This position captures the grey areas between knowing and not knowing, where speakers express doubt or tentative belief.
 Markers for this stance include modal verbs like might or could and hedging expressions such as I think or possibly.
 These linguistic cues indicate that the speaker is unsure or speculative about the information being discussed.
 For example, the question Where could Ulrich be? signals uncertainty and speculation, aligning with the Uncertain position.
-The Uncertain position an epistemic continuum with two poles: Not Knowing Whether and Believing.
+The Uncertain position is (represented by) an epistemic continuum with two poles: Not Knowing Whether and Believing.
 Not Knowing Whether indicates a state of ambiguity or indecision, while Believing suggests a tentative acceptance of information without full certainty.
 The authors provide examples and markers for each pole, demonstrating how these stances manifest in everyday conversation.

 The Unknowing position is characterized by a lack of knowledge, where speakers explicitly acknowledge their ignorance.
 Markers for this stance include phrases like I don’t know or questions seeking information that the speaker does not possess.
 This position is crucial in dialogues where the exchange of information is necessary, as it prompts interlocutors to provide the needed knowledge.
 For example, the question Where is Ulrich? clearly indicates a lack of knowledge and a direct request for information.

 The exploration of epistemic stance as a linguistic and communicative phenomenon emphasizes the performative aspect of language, where speakers use specific markers to convey their epistemic stance to others.
-This communicative approach aligns with the work of John Heritage and his colleagues (among the others: Heritage 2010 and Heritage & Raymond 2012), who have extensively studied epistemic stance in conversational exchanges Heritage’s model focuses on the management of knowledge within interaction, emphasizing how speakers negotiate their epistemic rights and responsibilities.
+This communicative approach aligns with the work of John Heritage and his colleagues (among others: Heritage 2010 and Heritage & Raymond 2012), who have extensively studied epistemic stance in conversational exchanges.
+Heritage’s model focuses on the management of knowledge within interaction, emphasizing how speakers negotiate their epistemic rights and responsibilities.
 This involves understanding who has the right to know, who has the obligation to inform, and how these roles are communicated and understood in conversation.

 The role of social action in conversations is examined, showing that questions are not only tools for information gathering but also perform various social actions.
 For instance, a speaker might use a question to assert their authority or to express doubt about the information being discussed.
 The strategic use of different question types helps manage the epistemic stance and perform these social actions effectively.
 This approach is supported by the articles in Stivers, Enfield, & Levinson (2010), published as a monographic issue (42, No. 10) of the Journal of Pragmatics.
 These papers highlight the diversity of question-response pairs across different languages, emphasizing the universality and variability of conversational strategies.
 Along with Heritage’s studies, this collection provides a crucial backdrop for understanding the complex dynamics of questioning as analyzed in this book.